How to Choose the Best Proxy Location for Your Use Case

 Ad verification has the most demanding location requirements of any proxy use case because advertising platforms are the most granularly geo-targeted services online.

 Display and search ad verification requires proxies in every geographic area your campaigns target.
 If a campaign targets the top 50 US DMAs (Designated Market Areas), you need proxy coverage across all 50.
-Verifying that a billboard-and-search campaign in Phoenix shows the correct search ads requires a Phoenix-area proxy — no substitute works.
+Verifying a billboard-and-search campaign in Phoenix requires a Phoenix-area proxy.
+No substitute works.

 Social media account management demands location consistency.
 If you manage accounts that represent local businesses, the proxy location should match the business's physical location and stay consistent across sessions.
 Platforms flag accounts that jump between countries or continents between sessions.
 Use sticky sessions with location-specific proxies to maintain a believable geographic profile.

-For both ad verification and social media, residential proxies are strongly preferred over datacenter proxies.
+For both ad verification and social media, residential proxies are strongly preferred over datacenter.
 Ad platforms actively exclude datacenter IP ranges from ad serving to prevent impression fraud, so datacenter proxies will show you an inaccurate picture of what real users see.

 Testing and Validating Proxy Location Accuracy

 Trust but verify.
-Proxy providers declare their IP locations based on geolocation database entries, but these databases disagree with each other 15-25% of the time at the city level.
+Proxy providers declare IP locations based on geolocation database entries, but these databases disagree with each other 15 to 25 percent of the time at the city level.
 Before building a workflow around a specific proxy location, validate it.

 Cross-reference multiple geolocation services.
 Check your proxy IP against MaxMind, IP2Location, ipinfo.io, and DB-IP.
 If three out of four agree on the location, you have reasonable confidence.
 If they disagree, the IP's geolocation is ambiguous and may not produce consistent targeting results across different websites.

 Monitor for location drift.
 IP geolocation entries change.
 An IP classified as "New York" today might be reclassified as "Newark" next month as databases update.
-Run periodic validation checks — monthly at minimum — and flag any IPs whose resolved location has changed.
-This is especially important for city-level targeting where small geographic shifts can cross meaningful boundaries.
+Run periodic validation checks, monthly at minimum, and flag any IPs whose resolved location has changed.
+This matters especially for city-level targeting where small geographic shifts can cross meaningful boundaries.

 Build location validation into your proxy rotation logic.
 Before assigning an IP to a location-sensitive task, programmatically verify its geolocation matches your requirement.